 Siena cathedral has a Latin cross plan, with a cruise is not very developed, a central dome and a bell tower in Romanesque style, attached to one side behind the facade.
 To the outside white and green marble used in strips that emphasize the horizontal direction of the building, and is one of the most characteristic features of the cathedral.

+The facade has three arches (one per door), topped by triangular pediments, a huge rose window, or oculus, a typical element of the Gothic, and a tympanum decorated with reliefs crowning the facade.
+On both sides of the walls There are two small towers, do not follow the structure and form of the strong towers with square bases of French Gothic.
 The interior of the cathedral has three naves separated by arches and vaults.
 The interior decoration is mainly based on the combination of black and white horizontal stripes on both columns as in the walls of the cathedral.
 The vaults are decorated on a blue background star.

 The Black Death that ravaged Italy and the rest of Europe, stopped the works that sought to expand the cathedral in 1348, works that were inconclusive, and remain to this day near the cathedral, as a reminder ruins of one of the most devastating epidemics in the western population caused the fourteenth century.